rajaskakodkar/IMFDB-image-scraper/README.md

 # IMFDB-image-scraper
-To scrap images from IMFDB
+To scrap images from IMFDB website using python